Creating an Alarm Rule and Notification for Event Monitoring

 Description

-Whether to send alarm notifications by SMS, email or HTTP or HTTPS.
+Whether to send alarm notifications by SMS, email, HTTP, or HTTPS.
 This parameter is enabled by default.

 Recipient

 Target recipient of alarm notifications.
-You can select the account contact or a topic name.
+You can select the account contact or a topic.
 This parameter is available only if Notified By is set to Topic subscriptions.
+If there is a display name of a topic, the format is Topic name (Display name), and you can search for a topic by name or display name.
+If no display name is set for a topic, only the topic name will be displayed.

-- Account contact: Enter the phone number and email address of the registered account.
+- The account contact is the mobile number and email address of the registered account.

 - A topic is used to publish messages and subscribe to notifications.
 If there is no topic you need, create one first and add subscriptions to it.
 For details, see Creating a Topic and Adding Subscriptions.